Global Payroll — 7 min

 Watch Tarrah’s story to hear her journey as a neurodivergent person in remote work.

-You may feel your organization is already tolerant and inclusive, but that might not be the case.
-With so many different types of neurodivergence, you might nor realize that a team member is struggling with something you may not have even considered a hurdle.
+You may feel your organization already has a tolerant and inclusive environment, but that might not be the case.
+With so many different types of neurodivergence, you might not realize that a team member is struggling with something you may not have even considered a hurdle.

 The first step is simply acknowledging that neurodivergence is real, says Payne.